 You will be required to supply your own:

-You will have the option to take part in additional qualifications with Derby College at your own expense, such as training, first aid, safeguarding and online courses.
+You will have the option to take part in additional qualifications with Derby College at your own expense, such as trips, training, first aid, safeguarding and online courses.

 Long hair is to be tied back and no nail varnish, jewellery, false eyelashes or false nails should be worn.

-We also offer a wide range of courses covering other land-based topics - please see the Derby College Part-time Prospectus for a full list and details.
+We also offer courses in a wide range of other land-based topics - please see the Derby College Part-time Prospectus for a full list and details.